Skip to content

 2. Configuration Items

-Do not modify the configuration items not listed below
+Do not modify configuration items not listed below

 DataFlux Func has a large number of configurable items

-The following only lists some commonly used ones that users can directly modify
+Only some commonly used items that users can directly modify are listed below

 Restart required after modifying configuration